Sandbox

 • HSAIRI Lobna, FCIT, University of Jeddah, KSA

-• IDOUDI Hanene, ENSI, University of Manouba, Tunisia
+• IDOUDI Hanene, University of Manouba, Tunisia

 • IMRAN Ahmad, University of Windsor, Canada